facebookexperimental/moq-encoder-player/README.md

 | `TIMESTAMP` | `0x10` | yes | yes | yes | — |
 | `CODECSTRING` | `0x11` | yes | yes | yes | — |

+`CODECSTRING` is the non-draft-04 addition; every other property is registered in the draft's IANA table.

 - `VIDEO_FRAME_MARKING` is the 1-byte [RFC 9626](https://www.rfc-editor.org/rfc/rfc9626) short form; its Independent bit is what tells the player a key frame from a delta frame
 - `VIDEO_CONFIG` / `AUDIO_CONFIG` carry the WebCodecs decoder `description` (an AVCDecoderConfigurationRecord, an OpusHead, or an AAC AudioSpecificConfig).
 The player recovers the audio sample rate and channel count from it — see `src/utils/media/audio_decoder_config_parser.ts`
+- For video the codec is described twice: by `CODECSTRING` and, implicitly, by the profile / constraint flags / level inside `VIDEO_CONFIG`.
+The player configures from `CODECSTRING` and logs a warning if the two disagree
 - LOC has no media type on the wire (that is a catalog's job), so the publisher and the player both take it from their own per-track config
 - LOC covers audio and video only.
 The `data` track used by the `simple.html` demos is an opaque payload with no properties